Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 ### Metadata

-The items in a `GET` response body _could_ be modified to include the following metadata:
+The items in a `GET` response body _could_ be modified to include the one or more of the following metadata attributes:

 * A `link` construction for references, which describes the relationship of the reference and provides a locator that can be used to construct the URL to the